Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 _Note: The current project is design and built for Unity Editor Version: 2020.3.42f1 - Android Build.
 If you are interested in using any other version of Editor and platform, feel free to do so but take a quick moment to google on how to change editor or platform versions._

-## Collect the Essentials to setup the project
+## Collect the Softwares to setup the project

 ### Collect the Project Files